Forestry Grants and Premium Payments - Terms & Conditions

 It is important to keep in mind that you, as the applicant, have ultimate responsibility to the Forest Service for your plantation.

-- Forest Service (Department of Agriculture, Food and the Marine) administers grants and felling control while COFORD co-ordinates forestry research in Ireland.
+- Forest Service (Department of Agriculture, Food and the Marine) administers grants, controls tree felling and promotes research in forestry and forest products.

 - Teagasc provides independent advice and training to all private landowners.
 Teagasc should be the first port of call for all landowners thinking of planting land.
 Your local forestry advisor will be able to provide you with free, independent and objective advice.

 - Registered Foresters (List of Registered Foresters, PDF) are private forestry companies registered with the Department of Agriculture, Food and the Marine providing commercial establishment and management services to landowners.

 A properly established forest represents an appreciating tax-efficient asset, a good pension scheme for you, and a valuable inheritance for future generations.
 It will also help support the local rural community, benefit the environment and act as a source of renewable energy.
 Ongoing management is critical for success.

 Regulations may change over time.
 Before making an application, please check that you have the most recent information.